 Here is one example:

-Your old Family Trust sells a rental property.
+Your old Family Trust is selling a rental property.
 It realises a capital gain.
 This capital gain is received into the Trust.
 It is part of the Trust’s net income.
 Correctly drafted, streaming provisions allow the capital gain to be distributed to one particular beneficiary.
 Another category received by the trust is franked dividends.
 They are also part of the Trust’s income.
 However, because of streaming the dividends do not merge with the other categories of income, such as the capital gain.
 The dividends are not “mixed” with the capital gains tax income.
 The dividends can be distributed to another beneficiary.

 Why does it matter which beneficiary gets different types of income in a Family Trust?

 Your accountant may suggest that the dividend (or foreign tax credit) be utilised by a resident individual beneficiary with high marginal tax rates.
-In contrast, net capital gains are best utilised by another beneficiary with carry forward capital losses, low-income beneficiaries with carry-forward revenue losses and minor beneficiaries able to receive excepted Trust income.
+In contrast, net capital gains are best utilised by another beneficiary with carry-forward capital losses, low-income beneficiaries with carry-forward revenue losses, and minor beneficiaries able to receive excepted Trust income.

-Because of the marginal tax rates and myriad of rules, every taxpayer is unique and benefits from one type of income, rather than another type.
+Because of the marginal tax rates and a myriad of rules, every taxpayer is unique and benefits from one type of income, rather than another type.

 In effect your streaming allows you to distribute one type of income to one beneficiary and another type of income to a different beneficiary.